lavanyaassgit/MiniCalc/README.md

-Here we can pereform any operations.
+Here we can perform any operations.